Codecademy/docs/content/kotlin/concepts/serialization/terms/decodeFromByteArray/decodeFromByteArray.md

 ---
 Title: '.decodeFromByteArray()'
-Description: 'Decodes data from a byte array into an object.'
+Description: 'Decodes data from a byte array into an object'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'